Mmokhtar/AgilePracticalExam/README.md

 ## Product Backlog
 ### Product Backlog Items (User Stories)
  - Epic: As a user, I would like to own and trade TACoins and tokens to ease the exchange of money and commodities. [`114 Total Story Points`]
-    - Story: As a user, I would like to create a new wallet to hold my TACoins and tokens. [`13 Story Points`]
+    - Story: As a user, I would like to create a new wallet to hold my TACoins and tokens. [`13 Story Points`] \<SprintOne\>
         - Youssef Maher
         - Mazen Mostafa
         - Ahmed Bakry
-    - Story: As a user, I would like to easily and securely view my wallet balance to be able to know how much TACoins an tokens I have. [`20 Story Points`]
+    - Story: As a user, I would like to easily and securely view my wallet balance to be able to know how much TACoins and tokens I have. [`20 Story Points`] \<SprintOne\>
         - Kareem Ayman
         - Mostafa Lotfy
         - Mohamed Ashraf
-    - Story: As a user, I would like to transfer TACoins to another account to easy monetary exchange. [`20 Story Points`]
+    - Story: As a user, I would like to transfer TACoins to another account to easy monetary exchange. [`20 Story Points`] \<SprintOne\>
         - Mohamed Mokhtar
         - Ahmed Salama
         - Youssef Maher
+        - Mina Marcus
-    - Story: As a user, I would like to manage, backup and restore multiple wallets at the same time to secure my funds. [`20 Story Points`]
+    - Story: As a user, I would like to manage, backup and restore multiple wallets at the same time to secure my funds. [`20 Story Points`] \<SprintOne\>
         - Mohamed Mokhtar
         - Kareem Ayman
+        - Omar Yehia
-    - Story: As a token creator, I would like to create a new CCtoken to mint it later on. [`8 Story Points`]
+    - Story: As a token creator, I would like to create a new CCtoken to mint it later on. [`8 Story Points`] \<SprintTwo\>
         - Ahmed Salah
         - Omar Yehia
-    - Story: As a token owner, I would like to mint an owned CCtoken to give it to other users. [`13 Story Points`]
+    - Story: As a token owner, I would like to mint an owned CCtoken to give it to other users. [`13 Story Points`] \<SprintTwo\>
         - Mazen Mostafa
         - Mina Marcus
-    - Story: As a token owner, I would like to transfer ownership of my token to another user.  [`20 Story Points`]
+    - Story: As a token owner, I would like to transfer ownership of my token to another user.  [`20 Story Points`] \<SprintTwo\>
         - Mina Marcus
         - Youssef Maher
+        - Ahmed Salama
- - Epic: As an application developer, I would like to incorprate TAcoins and tokens into my application to provide decentralized and secure software. [`133 Total Story Points`]
+ - Epic: As an application developer, I would like to incorprate TAcoins and tokens into my application to provide decentralized and secure software. [`123 Total Story Points`]
     - Story: As an application developer, I would like to have clear documentation for the protocol used for communication between nodes in the network to incorporate in my own application. [`40 Story Points`]
         - Mostafa Lotfy
         - Ahmed Salama
-    - Story: As an application developer, I would like to have a ready-to-use library that enables me to view, send and receive TACoins and tokens programmatically to reduce development time. [`60 Story Points`]
+    - Story: As an application developer, I would like to have a ready-to-use wrapper library that enables me to view, send and receive TACoins and tokens programmatically to reduce development time. [`30 Story Points`] \<SprintTwo\>
-        - Ahmed Salah
+        - Mostafa Lotfy
         - Mohamed Ashraf
         - Kareem Ayman
     - Story: As an application developer, I would like to know how TACoin's network works through online articles to decide whether I should use it in my application. [`20 Story Points`]
         - Ahmed Salah
         - Ahmed Salama
-    - Story: As an application developer, I would like to understand the types of tokens in the TACoin network through online articles to know which type is best for my business-case. [`13 Story Points`]
+    - Story: As an application developer, I would like to understand the types of tokens in the TACoin network through online articles to know which type is best for my business-case. [`13 Story Points`] \<SprintOne\>
         - Ahmed Salah
         - Mostafa Lotfy
-    - Story: As an application developer, I would like to have a public forum where I can ask questions that I cannot find an answer to it through the internet to speed up my development. [`20 Story Points`]
+    - Story: As an application developer, I would like to have a public forum where I can ask questions that I cannot find an answer to it through the internet to speed up my development. [`20 Story Points`] \<SprintTwo\>
         - Mina Marcus
         - Mohamed Mokhtar
         - Ahmed Bakry
- - Epic: As a miner and/or trader, I would like to start a business and gain money via the exchange of TACoins and tokens. [`180 Total Story Points`]
+ - Epic: As a miner and/or trader, I would like to start a business and gain money via the exchange of TACoins and tokens. [`Large (L)`]
     - Story: As a trader, I would like blocks in the blockchain to be quickly added so that TACoin transfers are done quickly. [`30 Story Points`]
         - Youssef Maher
         - Mohamed Mokhtar